Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

-to raw ordered trajectory warning, to external-style raw trajectory validation, to separate-generator raw trajectory validation, to declared external-source raw trajectory validation.
+to raw ordered trajectory warning, to external-style raw trajectory validation, to separate-generator raw trajectory validation, to declared external-source raw trajectory validation, to verified external-source raw trajectory validation.

 The current strongest internal raw result is v3.